Download the Current By-Laws Here

 Section 3.1 Governance: The Board of Delegates

-The ultimate decision-making power of the Conference, as defined in Article IV, shall be vested in the Board of Delegates.
+The ultimate decision-making power of the Conference, as defined in Article

 Section 3.2 Administration: The Executive Committee

-The Executive Committee shall manage the prudential affairs of the Conference.
-This responsibility is defined in Article V. The Executive Committee shall take no action contrary to the directives of the Board of Delegates.
+This responsibility is defined in Article V. The Executive Committee shall take

 Section 3.3 Conference Officers